-Where there are no traffic controls (i.e., stop signs or traffic signals) on either street at an intersection, a sight triangle (see Definitions) must be provided on each corner adjacent to the intersection.
-No structures or landscaping over three 3 feet tall in height which that could block the view of approaching traffic on either street shall be located or constructed within any required sight triangle.
+Where there are no traffic controls (i.e., stop signs or traffic signals) on either street at an intersection, a sight triangle must be provided on each corner adjacent to the intersection.
+No structures or landscaping over 3 feet tall that could block the view of approaching traffic on either street shall be located or constructed within any required sight triangle.